-SURESH ADVANI has made significant scientific impact through a mixture of research, education, and leadership.
-Currently serving as the department’s chair, he has mentored over 85 graduate students (41 Ph.D.s and 44 Masters).
-His leadership in in the Composites Manufacturing area in particular has helped Delaware earn a number of multi-million dollars grants over the last three decades, and has contributed to the success of UD’s renowned Center for Composite Materials.
+SURESH ADVANI has made a significant scientific impact through a mixture of research, education, and leadership.
+His leadership in the composites manufacturing area, in particular, has helped Delaware earn a number of multi-million-dollar grants over the last three decades, and has contributed to the success of UD’s renowned Center for Composite Materials.
 Process modeling tools developed by Advani’s lab are now considered a crucial component to address the challenges and gaps in the advancement of composites.
-In addition, starting in 2004 he helped establish a fuel cell bus program with Dr. Prasad which has resulted in contributions in fuel cells, batteries, hydrogen generation and storage in addition to testing with a fleet of fuel cell buses on the UD campus.
+In addition, starting in 2004, he helped establish a fuel cell bus program with Professor Ajay Prasad, which has resulted in contributions in fuel cells, batteries, hydrogen generation and storage in addition to testing with a fleet of fuel cell buses on the UD campus.

 Advani is a Fellow of American Society of Mechanical Engineers and is the North American Editor for the journal Composites A: Applied Science and Manufacturing.
-He is also a prolific writer having co-authored nearly 300 refereed journal papers, co-authored or edited six books, and holding three patents.
-American Society of Composites recently presented him with the Outstanding Research Award for his exceptional contributions.
+He is also a prolific writer, having co-authored nearly 300 refereed journal papers, co-authored or edited six books, and holding three patents.
+He received the American Society of Composites Outstanding Research Award for his exceptional contributions.

-However, Advani has created an educational legacy as well.
-During his tenure as department chair, significant improvements have been made to undergraduate education including a renewed focus toward hands-on and interdisciplinary learning accomplished through the creation of the maker space (i.e. the Design Studio), increased department funding for undergraduate researchers, and the integration of other engineering majors alongside mechanical engineering students in our Senior Design capstone course.
+Advani has created an educational legacy as well.
+He has mentored more than 85 graduate students.
+When he served as department chair, he made significant improvements to undergraduate education, including a renewed focus toward hands-on and interdisciplinary learning accomplished through the creation of the maker space (i.e. the Design Studio), increased department funding for undergraduate researchers, and the integration of other engineering majors alongside mechanical engineering students in our Senior Design capstone course.
 He was awarded the graduate Student Mentoring Award in 2008 and was recognized as the Educator of the year by the Society of Plastic Engineers in 2015.

-THOMAS BUCHANAN is director of the Delaware Rehabilitation Institute, and he leads the NIH Center of Biomedical Research Excellence (COBRE) on Osteoarthritis Prevention and Treatment at the University of Delaware.
+THOMAS BUCHANAN is director of the Delaware Rehabilitation Institute.
 He is also coordinator of the Delaware Clinical and Translational Research ACCEL program, an NIH-sponsored strategic partnership with Christiana Care Health System, Nemours and the Medical University of South Carolina.

 He has led NIH research grants continuously since 1990—his work primarily addressing neuromuscular and musculoskeletal problems, such as arthritis, stroke and sports medicine problems.
 His research involves biomechanics, medical imaging and neuroscience.
 As an engineer, he uses computer models to characterize and quantify healthy and pathological tissue, and he models the forces in the human body that can lead to injuries or long-term damage.